 Weston Manor House is a 15th or early 16th century building, built for Osney Abbey’s bailiff.
-It was built within a 13th century moat, two sides of which survived until they were filled in.
+It was built within a 13th century moat, two sides of which survived, only one of which survives the other having been filled in.
 The house was re-fronted in the 16th century and the entrance hall has a Tudor fireplace from about this period.
 In 1665 it was assessed at 20 hearths for the hearth tax.
 The panelling of the drawing room dates from the reign of William and Mary, just before the end of the 17th century.

 In about 1780 the 16th-century great hall was renovated with a timber roof frame and linenfold panelling transferred from Notley Abbey in Buckinghamshire.
 The 16th century front was replaced in about 1820 and the Hon.
 Rev. F.A.
 Bertie then had the house altered and renovated in 1851.
 It is now a hotel.